-- The program pays between 75% and 100% of your salary, depending on your job classification and years of Harvard service, for up to 26 weeks. - Enrollment is automatic for eligible employees.
+- The program pays 100% of your base salary. - Enrollment is automatic for eligible employees.

 Generally, staff must satisfy a waiting period before STD benefits can begin.
+Faculty is not eligible for STD.
+Please contact Faculty Affairs to discuss available options.